 Dr Sara Caputo

-From 2019 to 2022 I was Lumley Junior Research Fellow at Magdalene College.
-I am lucky enough to be still at Magdalene, as a Senior Research Fellow, as well as joining the Department of History and Philosophy of Science as a British Academy Postdoctoral Fellow.
-I remain an Affiliated Lecturer at the Faculty of History, and in 2023 I also acted as Director of Studies in History (Part IA) and Joint Director of Studies in History and Politics (Part IA) at Magdalene.
+From 2019 to 2022 I was Lumley Junior Research Fellow at Magdalene College, and a Senior Research Fellow from 2022.
+I am lucky enough to be still at Magdalene, as Director of Studies, having also joined the Department of History and Philosophy of Science as a British Academy Postdoctoral Fellow.
+I remain an Affiliated Lecturer at the Faculty of History.

 Contact